 - IN CASE OF RAIN, AFTER WASHING THE MOTORCYCLE, AFTER RIDES THROUGH WATER AND IN CASE OF RIDES ON WET OFF-ROAD TRACKS, HUMID OR DIRTY BRAKE DISCS CAN DELAY THE BRAKING EFFECT.
 THE BRAKES MUST BE PULLED UNTIL THEY ARE DRY OR CLEAN. - RIDES ON SALT-STREWED OR DIRTY ROADS CAN ALSO DELAY THE BRA-KING EFFECT.
-THE BRAKES MUST BE PULLED UNTIL THEY ARE CLEAN. - DIRTY BRAKE DISCS CAUSE INCREASED TEAR OF BRAKE PADS AND BRAKE DISCS - WHEN YOU BRAKE, THE BRAKE DISCS, BRAKE PADS, BRAKE CALIPER AND BRAKE FLUID HEAT UP.
-THE HOTTER THESE PARTS GET, THE WEA-KER THE BREAKING EFFECT.
-IN EXTREME CASES, THE ENTIRE BRAKING SYSTEM CAN FAIL.
+THE BRAKES MUST BE PULLED UNTIL THEY ARE CLEAN. - DIRTY BRAKE DISCS CAUSE INCREASED TEAR OF BRAKE PADS AND - When you brake, the brake discs, brake pads, brake caliper and brake fluid heat up.
+The hotter these parts get, the weaker the breaking effect.
+In extreme cases, the entire braking system can fail.